palantir/conjure/docs/spec/wire.md

 Conjure Type | Canonical Representation                           | Comments |
 ------------ | ------------------------                           | -------- |
-bearertoken  | No ambiguity                                       | In accordance with [RFC 7519](https://tools.ietf.org/html/rfc7519). binary       | No ambiguity                                       | Represented as a [Base64](https://tools.ietf.org/html/rfc4648#section-4) encoded string, except for when it is a request/response body where it is raw binary. boolean      | No ambiguity                                       |
+bearertoken  | No ambiguity                                       | In accordance with [RFC 7519](https://tools.ietf.org/html/rfc7519). binary       | No ambiguity                                       | Represented as a [Base64](https://tools.ietf.org/html/rfc4648#section-4) encoded string, except for when it is a request/response body where it is sequence of bytes. boolean      | No ambiguity                                       |
 datetime     | Formatted according to `YYYY-MM-DDTHH:mm:ss±hh:mm` | In accordance with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 double       | No ambiguity                                       | As defined by [IEEE 754 standard](http://ieeexplore.ieee.org/document/4610935/).